dmtrmrv/maker/README.txt

 Fixed: Project meta alignment
 Fixed: Issue with the text color on project meta
 Fixed: Incorrect theme and author URLs in theme description
-Tweak: New screenshot
+Changed: New screenshot
-Tweak: Minor code improvements
+Changed: Minor code improvements

 = 0.1.7 =